costajob/akamai_ccu/README.md

 This gem requires you have a valid Akamai Luna Control Center account, enabled to add APIs clients.
 Upon APIs client creation, you'll get the `client token` to be used to generate new APIs credentials data: these consist of a secret key, two token (client and access) and a dedicated host for API authorization.
 Check Akamai's [official documentation](https://developer.akamai.com/introduction/Conf_Client.html) for more details.
-Suffice to say you have two main options to import credentials data:
+You have two main options to import credentials data:

 #### edgerc
 You can generate (using a script or by hand) an INI file named `.edgerc`: